-Component employees shall adhere to the standards of conduct articulated in Chapter VIII:

-- 2.41 No employee shall engage in any form of sexual harassment as defined by Subparagraph 4.4 of Chapter VII of these Rules and Regulations, or racial harassment as defined by Subparagraph 4.3 of Chapter VII of these Rules and Regulations.
+- 2.4 Standards of Conduct.
+Except as exempted by Subparagraphs 12.(16), 12.(17) and 12.(18) of Chapter III of these Rules and Regulations, all Component employees shall adhere to the standards of conduct articulated in Chapter VIII: - 2.41 No employee shall engage in any form of sexual harassment as defined by the Texas State University System Sexual Misconduct Policy found in these Rules and Regulations, or racial harassment as defined by Subparagraph 4.3 of Chapter VII of these Rules and Regulations.
 As prescribed in Paragraph 4.43 of Chapter VII of these Rules and Regulations, any employee who violates these rules prohibiting sexual and racial harassment shall be subject to discipline and/or dismissal from employment. - 2.42 No contacts on behalf of the Component, its programs or the System to the Legislature shall be made without the specific approval of the Component President who shall inform the System Administration Office.
 Information, not considered under law to be confidential, which is requested by a member of the Legislature or committee or by any other state official or employee and which relates to proposed or pending legislation, shall be furnished to the requesting party and the System Administration Office informed of the request and information provided.
 The Presidents shall be responsible for advising their Component employees of this rule at the start of each legislative session.
-See also Chapter VIII, Paragraph 6 of these Rules and Regulations pertaining to political activities.
+See also Chapter VIII, Paragraph 6 of these Rules and Regulations pertaining to political activities. - 2.43 Consensual Relationships.
+Consensual relationships between Supervisors, as defined herein, and their Supervisees, as defined herein, are prohibited unless the Supervisor discloses the relationship to his or her immediate supervisor and a plan to manage the conflict inherent in the relationship has been approved and documented.
+Disclosure of a relationship by the Supervisee does not relieve the Supervisor of the duty to report the consensual relationship as soon as possible.
+Plans to manage a conflict may include, but are not limited to, reassignment of either party or other actions to change any conflict of interest or appearance of impropriety created because of the consensual relationship.
+Failure to disclose the relationship may result in disciplinary actions up to and including termination.